emregrkan/rest-hibernate/README.md

 - ### Intern:
   > Intern is an entity that has a buddy (employee).
     - **Endpoints**:
-        - <mark>/intern/</mark> -- get all the intern resources
+        - <mark>/intern/</mark> -- get all interns, create or delete the intern
-        - <mark>/intern/:id</mark> -- finds a specific interns resources fetched eagerly
+        - <mark>/intern/:id</mark> -- find a specific intern, update it or delete it
     - **Attributes**:
         - <mark>id</mark> long -- The id of this intern.
         - <mark>firstName</mark> string -- The first name of this intern.